-Call to set up a time before the summer to visit the camp and speak with a director ─ we’ll be able to show you cabins, where classes are held, where campers eat, etc. Pack for camp with your camper ─ allow her to write her name on her clothing, choose a special stuffed animal to bring, and which books she’d like to read during downtime.
-Allowing her to see the camp and know what she’ll be doing and bringing will help alleviate any natural anxiety she may be experiencing, enabling her to have the best time possible while here.
+The best thing to do is talk to your camper about what camp life will be like.
+Explain to her that she will not be able to see or talk to you while at camp and that you know she will do great while here.
+Call to set up a time before the summer to visit the camp and speak with a director ─ we’ll be able to show you cabins, where activities are held, where campers eat, etc. Pack for camp with your camper ─ allow her to write her name on her clothing, choose a special stuffed animal to bring, and which books she’d like to read during downtime.
+Allowing her to see the camp and know what she’ll be doing and what she is bringing will help alleviate any natural anxiety she may be experiencing, enabling her to have the best time possible while here.

 Absolutely.
 Campers can change their schedule online via your account any time until the week before arrival.
 Class info online is in real-time and waiting lists are managed if classes are full.
 Also, your camper will have the option to change her classes at camp until Tuesday at noon.

 Rocky River takes healthcare very seriously.
 Our wellness center is well equipped, staffed and maintained for our campers who need special care, and our camp doctor is on-call throughout the season.
 Our counselors are trained in CPR and First Aid.
 Should any concerning health issue arise, a staff member will contact the parents.